Difference between Broadband and Baseband Transmission

 These are the following differences between Broadband and Baseband transmission.

-- Digital signalling.
+- Digital signaling.

-- Frequency division multiplexing is not pssible.
+- Frequency division multiplexing is not possible.

-- Baseband is bi-directional transmission.
+- Baseband is the bi-directional transmission.

 - Example: Ethernet is using Basebands for LAN.

-- Analog signalling.
+- Analog signaling.

-- Transmission of data is unidirectional.
+- The transmission of data is unidirectional.

-- Signal travelling distance is long.
+- Signal traveling distance is long.

-- Frequency division multiplexing possible.
+- Frequency division multiplexing is possible.